 Since FY 2016, OMB and the Department of Homeland Security (DHS) have organized the CIO FISMA metrics around the National Institute of Standards and Technology's (NIST) Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework).
 The FISMA metrics leverage the Cybersecurity Framework as a standard for managing and reducing cybersecurity risks, and they are organized around the framework's five functions: Identify, Protect, Detect, Respond, and Recover.
-The Cybersecurity Framework, when used in conjunction with NIST's 800-37 Rev 1 Guide for Applying the Risk Management Framework to Federal Information Systems, 800-39, Managing Information Security Risk: Organization, Mission, and Information System View and associated standards and guidelines, provides agencies with a comprehensive structure for making more informed, risk-based decisions and managing cybersecurity risks across their enterprise.
+The Cybersecurity Framework, when used in conjunction with NIST's 800-37 Rev 1 Guide for Applying the Risk Management Framework to Federal Information Systems, 800-39, Managing Information Security Risk: Organization, Mission, and Information System View and associated standards, guidelines, and best practices provides agencies with a comprehensive structure for making more informed, risk-based decisions and managing cybersecurity risks across their enterprise.
+Per OMB M-19-02, Fiscal Year 2018-2019 Guidance on Federal Information Security and Privacy, and following the Administration's shift from compliance to risk management, CIO Metrics are not limited to capabilities within NIST security baselines, and agency responses should reflect actual implementation levels.
+In addition, OMB M-19-03 provides guidance to agencies on enhancing the High Value Asset (HVA) program.